 How to Deal With Bureaucracy At Work: Tips And Strategies

-Giving it to you, straight down the line.
+I am giving it to you straight down the line.

-Structures and individuals may come and go, but bureaucracy at work can be a real thing.
-Whether you’re in a small team, a medium sized enterprise, or working with a large company, bureaucracy is an all year-round staple.
+Structures and individuals may come and go, but bureaucracy at work can be real.
+Whether you’re in a small team, a medium-sized enterprise, or working with a large company, bureaucracy is an all-year-round staple.

-The bureaucracy you’ve experienced since you joined a company?
+What bureaucracy have you experienced since you joined a company?

 There’s probably a chance to refresh that bureaucracy right about now.